seedcase-project/seedcase-website/design/decisions/why-license/index.md

 before making a contribution to the project.
 This could be done either by checking that a commit contains the signed-off-by clause before merging it, or by implementing something like the [GitHub App DCO](https://github.com/apps/dco).
-The licence text itself is available [here](https://developercertificate.org).
+The license text itself is available [here](https://developercertificate.org).